 Writer.
 Sub-Editor.
 Punk.
 Red and black.
-Columnist at The 405.
+Union apparatchik.

-Written for Open Democracy, Fight Back: A Reader on the Winter of Protest, Sabotage Times, Student Times, Noize Makes Enemies.
+Written for Open Democracy, Fight Back: A Reader on the Winter of Protest, Sabotage Times, Student Times, Noize Makes Enemies, The 405.

 Co-Hosted an Avant/Noise radio show.

 No good time goes unpunished, and surely as the sun pours vitamin D into our bodies and creates lens flare in the corner of shades on every person, thunderclouds must replace it to cleanse the air and churn the parched soil.
 Okkyung Lee’s ‘Ghil’ is the sound of those thunderclouds rolling in.

 A trained classical cellist, Lee has collaborated with furious proliferation since becoming part of the NYC diaspora in 2000.
 Her mutant, abrasive playing style has appeared with Nels Cline, Chris Corsano, and C Spencer Yeah to name but a few.

 ‘Ghil’ was recorded on a near 40-year-old tape machine in various Norwegian locales by the artist Lasse Marhaug.
 In some ways, the rudimentary equipment acts as a second instrument to Lee’s playing style.
 The mixture of harsh bowing and free jazz influences create harmonics that are wildly distorted by the limited frequency range available on the recording equipment.
 What would sound muted and squeaky in one way is morphed into something altogether tumultuous and shrieking.